tamsen/SpecKS/README.md

 * Tested on a mac and linux (ubuntu)

 ## Referencing SpecKS
 * Publication forthcoming.
-Please reference "Accurately Inferring Ancient Auto and Allopolyploidization Events using Forward-time Simulations" by T. Dunn and A. Sethuraman, currently available at https://www.biorxiv.org/content/10.1101/2024.05.17.594724v1
+Please reference "Accurate Inference of the Polyploid Continuum using Forward-time Simulations" by T. Dunn and A. Sethuraman